d1b1/node-ci/README.md

 ### Node CI Server

 This is a UI to support node.js development.
-It provides the ability to run multiple node processes, using either a git repo branch HEAD (persistent), or commit specific builds.
-Persistent branch builds are kept up to date with each commit using a github Web hook.
-Commit specific builds are managed by the UI and redesigned to support QA review and testing.
+It acts a CI hub for heroku, travis-ci and coveralls.io.
+It provides a hostable hub to aggregate the CI metrics and provides a single point of entry into each of the CI process; testing, persistance, coverage and regression.

 * Provide a front end for the forever node service.
+(Dropping this)
 * Github integration.
 * CI hooks for testing.